apereo/openEQUELLA-cloudprovidersdk/doc/registration.md

 - The full cloud provider registration JSON, which will include the "provider id" and oauth credentials for authenticating into the openEQUELLA instance.
 - A forward URL to redirect the browser back into openEQUELLA.

+TODO: A diagram of the registration flow would be good.

 # Cloud Provider Registration data

 The format of the registration JSON is available in a typescript defintion file [here](../registration.d.ts) (`ProviderRegistration`).